-A Namibia safari offers visitors some of the world's finest National parks and tourist destinations as well as some of the most remote places on our planet.
-Popular safari parks and areas include Etosha National Park, Sossusvlei, Damaraland, Skeleton Coast Park, Swakopmund, the Kunene Region as well as the Fish River Canyon Park, the world's second largest Canyon.
-A place that seems harsh, dry and lifeless, a Namibia safari offers approximately 4000 species of plants, 650 bird species and 80 mammal species.
-Species like the Hartmann's mountain zebra can be found nowhere else on the planet but here in Namibia.
+A Namibia safari offers visitors some of the world's finest wildlife destinations as well as some of the most remote places on our planet.
+Popular safari parks and areas include Etosha National Park, Sossusvlei, Damaraland, Skeleton Coast Park, the Kunene Region as well as the Fish River Canyon.
+A place that seems harsh, dry and lifeless, Namibia offers approximately 4000 species of plants, 650 bird species and 80 mammal species, including the endangered black rhino, and unique desert adapted elephants and lions.

-The country is rich in history and culture and offers visitors the unique opportunity to meet and interact with the Himba people who migrated into Namibia approximately 600 years ago.
-They are situated in the north-west of the country in the Kunene Region.
-Namibia is known as the land of contrasts; the lively seaside town of Swakopmund is famous for their thrilling desert activities and for the more romantic at heart a ride in a Hot Air Balloon over the spectacular Sossusvlei Dunes offers a unique safari experience.
-Damaraland offers the ultimate in peace and tranquillity; an area known for their warm and friendly people as well as fascinating rock formations and bushman paintings.
+Namibia is known as the land of contrasts; the lively seaside town of Swakopmund is famous for its thrilling desert skydiving, and more romantic Hot Air Balloon rides over the spectacular sand dunes.
+Damaraland offers the ultimate in peace and tranquillity; an area known for its warm and friendly people, as well as fascinating rock formations and bushman paintings.

 Etosha National Park is Namibia’s finest wildlife sanctuary covering an area of more than 22 750sq kms.
 Visitors can expect to see the nearly 150 mammal species in the Park, including several rare and endangered species such as the black rhino, black-faced impala, tssesebe and gemsbok.

 Damaraland is unique and one of the most breathtaking areas in Namibia; a wild and untamed region situated between the Skeleton Coast and the Etosha National Park.